 Sam Elkington is Professor of Learning and Teaching at Teesside University where he leads on the University’s learning and teaching enhancement portfolio.
 Sam is a PFHEA and National Teaching Fellow (NTF, 2021).
 He has worked in Higher Education for over 15 years and has extensive experience working across teaching, research and academic leadership and policy domains.
 Most recently Sam worked for Advance HE (formerly the Higher Education Academy) where he was national lead for Assessment and Feedback and Flexible Learning in Higher Education.
 Sam’s most recent book (with Professor Alastair Irons) explores contemporary themes in formative assessment and feedback in higher education: Irons and Elkington (2021) Enhancing learning through formative assessment and feedback London: Routledge.

-Dr Jill Dickinson is an Associate Professor in Law at the University of Leeds.
-As a SFHEA, Jill was also selected as a Reviewer for the Advance HE Global Teaching Excellence Awards, and she has been shortlisted for National Teaching Fellowship.
-A former Solicitor, specialising in property portfolio management, Jill’s dual research interests are around place-making and professional development, and her work has been recognised in the Emerald Literati Awards for Excellence.
+Dr Jill Dickinson is a Reader of Law at Leeds Beckett University.
+As an SFHEA, Jill was also selected as a Reviewer for the Advance HE Global Teaching Excellence Awards, and she has been shortlisted for National Teaching Fellowship.
+A former Solicitor, specialising in property portfolio management, Jill’s research focuses on place-making and professional development, and her work has been recognised in the Emerald Literati Awards for Excellence.
 Jill holds a number of editorial roles, including board memberships for Teaching in Higher Education and the Journal of Place Management and Development.
-She has recently co-edited a collection entitled Professional Development for Practitioners in Academia: Pracademia which involves contributions from the UK and internationally, and is being published by Springer.
-Jill has also co-founded communities of practice, including Pracademia in collaboration with Advance HE Connect.
+She has recently co-edited a multidisciplinary collection entitled Professional Development for Practitioners in Academia: Pracademia and co-founded communities of practice around this theme.